-Our aim is to reduce added sugars across our beverage portfolio.
+As part of our PepsiCo Positive ambition, our aim is to reduce added sugars across our beverage portfolio and offer more Positive Choices for consumers.
 The approach we take varies from market-to-market and brand-to-brand, reflecting differences in consumer expectations and regulatory requirements.
 We therefore tailor our strategy to meet the needs of local markets and consumers.

 We have set a goal to achieve 100 Calories or fewer from added sugars per 12 ounce serving in at least 67 percent of our beverage portfolio by sales volume by 2025.
 Our goal is designed to shift a significant portion of our beverage portfolio towards lower sugar levels that will help consumers to follow dietary recommendations.
 We are doing this by expanding our portfolio of zero- and lower sugar beverages across the world.